sztrzask/maklipsa.github.io/speaking/cfp/Serverless-is-not-about-code-It-is-how-you-think/index.md

 ## Short abstract

-Serverless is THE WORD, and like all its predecessors it has become overloaded and simplified to just Azure Function/AWS Lambda/GCP Cloud Functions depending what Your camp is.
-But serverless started way earlier, and not with code execution.
-Serverless is not only how to execute code, but how to **design** applications in a truly cloud way.
-We will look into cloud offerings that can be used for serverless architecture, the pitfalls and gains of different approaches mostly concentrating on Microsoft Azure.
+Serverless is THE WORD, and like all its predecessors it has become overloaded and simplified to running code.
+Serverless is not only how to execute code, but how to build applications in a truly cloud way.
+And during this talk, we will do just that - go from zero to full serverless with Azure.